ThetaHacks/thetahacks.github.io/README.md

 # ThetaHacksSite
-The offficial site for thetahacks.
+The official site for ThetaHacks, a high school hackathon located in the Bay Area.